 After assessing the usefulness of facial analysis at Expo!
 Expo!
 2023, IAEE is expanding the use of facial analysis across the entire show floor for its December 2024 event in Los Angeles.
 This will provide every exhibitor an opportunity, for a fee, to analyze attendee behavior and engagement in the area around their booth.

 Panis Moutafis, co-founder and CEO of Zenus AI, says that “the floor plan will be divided into zones, and sensors will be spread out within each zone.
-Approximately one sensor will be installed for every five to ten exhibitors and will cover booths and aisles.
+One sensor will be installed for every five to ten exhibitors and will cover booths and aisles.
 The goal is to obtain a sufficient sample size of the attendee behavior in each zone.
 From that, we can provide exhibitors with a zone report.”

 Each report details the timing of stronger and weaker aisle traffic and the estimated number of visitors inside a booth, while exhibitors can cross-reference their lead-capture data for deeper insight.
 But the standout feature of the facial-analysis system is its ability to calculate dwell times and energy scores of attendees, which is based on positive facial reactions.